-Josh O'Connor is also on the brink of becoming a household name as he plays Prince Charles in the new season of Netflix hit The Crown.
+Josh O'Connor is also now a household name, since playing Prince Charles in the season four of Netflix hit The Crown.
 He made his name in brooding British romance God's Own Country and sun-kissed ITV series The Durrells.
-When Culture Whisper interviewed O'Connor earlier this year, he chose 'my friend Jessie Buckley' as the actor he'd most like to cast in a film, adding 'I love Jessie'.
+When Culture Whisper interviewed O'Connor last year, he chose 'my friend Jessie Buckley' as the actor he'd most like to cast in a film, adding 'I love Jessie'.

 Having created successful versions of Twelfth Night and Antony and Cleopatra at the National, featuring the likes of Tamsin Greig and Ralph Fiennes, Godwin has proven credentials with big-budget Shakespeare productions.
 Typically his direction favours an elegantly modern aesthetic while keeping the Elizabethan language.

 This production will be set in modern Italy, where the Capulet/Montague conflict stems from Catholicism clashing with secular values.
 The romance is set against a world of violence and corruption, which will echo contemporary unrest.